-Learn about the process and procedure involved in a NJ Guardianship From A – Z
+Learn About the Process and Procedures Involved in a NJ Guardianship From A – Z

 New Jersey laws and court rules govern a guardianship proceeding.
-The alleged incapacitated person is entitled to legal representation throughout the process including any hearing, and the court will always appoint a lawyer for the allegedly incapacitated person to confirm that he or she is in fact “incapacitated”.
-Legal representation is an important safeguard that protects all of us from the potential abuse of others to deprive us of our rights, dignity and freedom.
+If someone is alleged to be incapacitated, he or she is entitled to legal representation throughout the process including any courtroom hearing.
+The judge assigned to the case will always appoint a lawyer for the allegedly incapacitated person to (1) confirm that he or she is in fact “incapacitated”, and (2) advocate for his or her best interest.
+Legal representation is an important safeguard that protects all of us from the potential of abuse by others seeking to deprive us of our rights, dignity and freedom.
+Contact our NJ guardianship attorneys to understand what’s at stake.

-The purpose of a guardianship hearing is for the court to determine if an alleged incapacitated person is in fact incapacitated and, if so, to what extent this individual requires assistance.
-If a determination is made that the person is indeed incapacitated, the court decides if the person seeking the role of guardian is and will be a responsible guardian.
+The purpose of a guardianship hearing is for the court to determine if a person who is alleged to be incapacitated is in fact incapacitated.
+If so, the focus shifts to determining the level of assistance necessary to protect their health, safety, and welfare.
+If a determination is made that a person is incapacitated, the court will then decide who should be appointed his or her legal guardian.

-To qualify a guardian can be any competent adult — a spouse, an adult child, another family member, a friend, a neighbor or a professional guardian (a professional guardian is an unrelated person who has received special training).
+To qualify as a guardian of an incapacitated person, the proposed guardian must have “standing”; standing is a legal term that means the proposed guardian must have some meaningful relationship with the alleged incapacitated, for example, a spouse, an adult child, family member, friend, neighbor or a professional guardian (a professional guardian is an unrelated person who has received special training in guardianship).

-Even before a guardianship proceeding is ever filed, a competent individual may nominate a proposed guardian through a durable power of attorney in case he or she ever needs a guardian.
+Here’s a helpful tip.
+Even before a guardianship proceeding is ever filed, a competent individual can nominate a proposed guardian of their person and property if they lose competency in the future by signing a durable power of attorney.

-In naming someone to serve as a guardian, courts give first consideration to those who play a significant role in the person’s life — for example, a spouse, adult child or close family relation — people who are both aware of and sensitive to the person’s needs and preferences.
+In naming someone to serve as a guardian, courts give first consideration to those persons who have played a significant role in the person’s life — for example, a spouse, adult child or close family relation — people who are both aware of and sensitive to the person’s needs and preferences.
 If two individuals wish to share guardianship duties, courts can name co-guardians.

-Let’s Get Into a Detailed Discussion About New Jersey Guardianship Procedures
+Let’s Get Into a Detailed Video Discussion About New Jersey Guardianship Procedures

-A guardianship proceeding is brought in the Superior Court of New Jersey, Chancery Division, Probate Part in the county in which the alleged incapacitated person is domiciled/residing and is initiated by the filing of a complaint by a person known as a Plaintiff/Petitioner seeking to have a Guardian appointed.
-Generally, a lawyer files a guardianship petition on behalf of the proposed guardian, but not always.
+A guardianship proceeding is brought in the Superior Court of New Jersey, Chancery Division, Probate Part in the county in which the alleged incapacitated person is domiciled/residing and is initiated by the filing of a complaint by a person known as a Plaintiff/Petitioner seeking to have a Guardian appointed for the alleged incapacitated person.
+Generally, a lawyer files a guardianship petition on behalf of a person who seeks to become the proposed guardian for another, but not always.
+Family members and a limited class of other persons can file for guardianship “pro se,” meaning on their own.

-The guardianship complaint must allege that the person (called the respondent) is unfit and unable to safely govern himself and to manage his or her affairs.
-The detailed contents required for the complaint document are set for in Court Rules and must be strictly followed.
+The contents of a guardianship complaint must allege that a person (called the respondent or alleged incapacitated person) is unfit and unable to safely govern himself or herself and to manage his or her affairs.
+The information required to be included in the complaint for guardianship is set forth in the NJ Court Rules which govern guardianship proceedings and must be strictly followed.

-The court rules also require that the complaint list the type, location and fair market value of the following real and personal property owned by the person:
+The court rules require that the guardianship complaint identify and list the type, location and fair market value of all real and personal property owned by the alleged incapacitated person.
+In addition, the petitioner needs to disclose the following:

 a.
 All real estate in which the person has or may have a present or future interest, completely describing the real estate, and providing its assessed valuation, and

 b.
-All the personal property he or she owns or may become entitled to, including the total or annual amount of any compensation, pension, insurance or income that may be payable to the alleged incapacitated person.
+All the personal property he or she owns (or may become entitled to in the future), including the total or annual amount of any compensation, pension, insurance or income that may be payable to the alleged incapacitated person.

 If a plaintiff cannot obtain this information, the complaint must disclose this and explain the reasons why the information cannot be obtained.

-An affidavit of assets is often submitted to the court in order for the court to establish the Guardian’s bond.
-This bond is intended to protect the Estate from a dishonest or delinquent guardian.
-Typically, the bond is posted in an amount sufficient to cover the value of the assets that the Guardian can either sell and liquidate or over which he has control.
-Sometimes, posting a bond can be waived.
+An affidavit of assets must also be submitted to the court to establish the amount of a required Guardian’s bond.
+A guardianship bond is intended to protect the Estate of an incapacitated person from a dishonest or delinquent guardian.
+Typically, the bond is posted in an amount high enough to cover the value of the assets that the Guardian can either sell and liquidate or over which he has control.
+Sometimes, posting a bond can be waived, but not often.
+If a proposed guardian has poor credit or a criminal record, it is very likely he or she will not qualify for a bond and therefore, will not be appointed by the court.

 The Court appointed counsel is charged with the following:

-- To personally (meaning in person not by phone or video conference) interview the alleged incapacitated person;
+- To personally, meaning in person and not by phone or video conference, unless unable or impractical to meet in person (i.e., Covid) interview the alleged incapacitated person;

-- To question individuals having knowledge of the alleged incapacitated persons’ present circumstances, his or her physical and mental state of mind and his or her property.
+- To question individuals having personal knowledge of the alleged incapacitated person’s past history and present circumstances, his or her physical and mental state of mind and his or her property.

-- To make recommendation(s) to the court on the issue of incapacity favorable or unfavorable;
+- To make recommendation(s) to the court on the issue of the person’s mental state of mind whether favorable or unfavorable;

-- To offer support or refuse a plan of care for the incapacitated person to be thereafter filed with the court for adoption;
+- To offer support for or argue against a proposed plan of care for the incapacitated person which must be filed with the court for consideration and/or adoption;

-- Whether the alleged incapacitated person has expressed preferences concerning their personal lifestyle, preferred guardian and the protection of their financial interests;
+- To disclose to the court whether the alleged incapacitated person has expressed preferences concerning their personal lifestyle, preferred guardian and the protection of their financial interests;

-- Whether good cause exists for the court to order that any power of attorney, health care directive, or revocable trust created by the alleged incapacitated person be revoked or the authority of the person or persons acting there under be modified to restricted.
+- To offer an opinion of whether good cause exists for the court to order that any power of attorney, health care directive, or revocable trust created by the alleged incapacitated person be revoked or the authority of the person or persons acting thereunder be modified to restricted.

-- Evaluate and recommend (or not recommend) the proposed Guardian and interview him or her to determine if she/he understands the duties and responsibilities of a Guardian.
+- Evaluate and recommend (or not recommend) to the court whether the proposed Guardian understands the duties and responsibilities of a Guardian.

 Less Restrictive Alternatives to Full Guardianship: